sudheerj/angular-interview-questions/README.md

      i.e, Angular can be used as platform-independent framework in different environments, For example,
      1. While running in the browser, it uses `platform-browser` package.
      2. When SSR(server-side rendering ) is used, it uses `platform-server` package for providing web server implementation.

+137. ### What happens if I import the same module twice?
+     If multiple modules imports the same module then angular evaluates it only once (When it encounters the module first time).
+It follows this condition even the module appears at any level in a hierarchy of imported NgModules.